SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Lumen Technologies, Inc. f/k/a CenturyLink, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 14, 2023 – (NYSE: LUMN)

 NEW YORK, Oct.
-16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Lumen Technologies, Inc. f/k/a CenturyLink, Inc.
+20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Lumen Technologies, Inc. f/k/a CenturyLink, Inc..

 Shareholders who purchased shares of LUMN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.